listenToRipley/learn_docker/laravel-01-added-nginx/README.md

 If you use docker-compose up < this will provide all services If you use docker-compose > you can target specific services by providing a list of services you want.

+Volumes are only going to be available within the container.